-To create a hygiene plan for crèches and daycare centres is a challenge, but urgently needed in times of a pandemic.
+Creating a hygiene plan for crèches and daycare centers is a challenge, but urgently needed in times of a pandemic.
 Checklists help to implement the safety and hygiene measures quickly and correctly.
 Paper lists can be an obstacle in this case because information can be lost and the exchange between responsible persons becomes more difficult.

 In such a situation, where a quick reaction is required, a digital solution is the choice of the hour.
 With Lumiform's mobile app, all inspections and audits can easily be performed from any location using a smartphone or tablet - online or offline.
 All data is immediately available to the entire team.
 In this way, problems are immediately detected and corrected, which significantly increases security.
 Data is saved immediately and is no longer lost.

 Additional advantages of digital checklists for the hygiene concept in crèches and day-care centres:

 So that those responsible for childcare facilities can get started immediately, we have put together some checklists with which the new requirements can be implemented step by step and checked again and again.
 All templates can be easily adapted to internal company requirements and regional guidelines of state authorities.